Varun Innovates

 Only the signals that strengthen the current research and prototype story belong here.

-Sensors, IEEE INFOCOM Workshops, and ICDT give the lab real technical lineage instead of pure founder storytelling.
+Sensors, IEEE INFOCOM Workshops, and ICDT give the lab real technical lineage instead of pure personal-brand storytelling.

 This is the only award shown here because it has a clean external receipt and ties directly to the research lineage.

-The published mixed reality book is the stronger public signal.
-Small Teams, Strong Systems is now framed as an in-review systems manuscript.
+The Apress mixed reality book is the stronger technical receipt.
+Small Teams, Strong Systems is a public systems-writing signal with an Amazon listing.

 Texas State research, Ong product work, and VeeRuby delivery are the trail that explains why Harmony exists at all.